Skip to Content

 How To Make New Pine Wood Look Old – Sample Board

-To make new pine wood look old, begin with the gray penetrating stain, and using a soft cloth, wash the stain over the entire surface of your wood.
-Follow the grain of the wood while applying.
+To make new pine wood look old, begin with the gray penetrating stain.
+Using a soft cloth, wash the stain over the entire surface of the wood, following the grain of the wood while applying it.

-Once dry, the wood will appear to be aged or old.
+Once dry, the gray stain will cause the wood to appear to be aged or old.

 If you whitewash a new pine board without adding the stain, the wood has a pinkish or pickled appearance instead of gray.